oriuminc/jenkins-inception/README.md

   - Seems that any restart of the VM causes Jenkins to be unavailable from the host, even though it's still running.
 This is not an issue when deployed to an actual server.
-  - Jenkins package repository having issues for the past few days (as of June 11, 2012), where it's pointing to a package whose checksums are off.
-Jenkins maintainer says should be resolved by Wed, June 13, 2012.
-Until this is fixed, can ssh in and run this prior to running
-    chef-solo:

-        ```
-        curl -Lo http://mirrors.jenkins-ci.org/debian/jenkins_1.469_all.deb /tmp/jenkins.deb
-        dpkg --install /tmp/jenkins.deb
-        ```
   - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.
 Perhaps better to set a JAVA_ARG in `/etc/default/jenkins`.